fengalin/media-player-controller/README.md

 # mpris-controller

-`mpris-controller` is an interface to control an mpris player from an Universal Control Surface such as the Behringer X-Touch One.
+`mpris-controller` is an interface to control an mpris player from a Universal Control Surface such as the Behringer X-Touch One.

 ## Build